Has Your Child Been Arrested For DUI In Georgia?

 When if comes down to it, results are what matters.
 Our Georgia Juvenile DUI Lawyers are the top-rated and most reviewed lawyers in Georgia.
 Our Georgia DUI Attorneys know the ins and outs of the Georgia Juvenile Justice Systems and are here 24/7 to help.

-Juvenile DUI Attorney Richard Lawson has been handling juvenile DUI cases in Georgia for almost 20 years.
+Juvenile DUI Attorney Richard Lawson has been handling juvenile DUI cases in Georgia for more than 20 years.
 He is a former Juvenile DUI prosecutor who started his career in Georgia Juvenile Court.

 Juvenile DUI Lawyer Kimberly Berry has been handling juvenile DUI cases in Georgia her entire legal career.
 She began her career has a juvenile public defender.
 She has helped hundreds of families with Georgia Juvenile Cases and Georgia Juvenile DUI Cases.